-Comment [SK9]: This section is misleading.
-The majority of the site work is outside of both the AURA and floodplain; therefore, even if the waiver under Sec.
-24 were not granted, the requirements listed in the draft would not be applicable to the majority of the development area.
+- 42. Add language re access via Lake Street and describing history of neighborhood. - 43.
+Stormwater management has been designed in compliance with the Mass Stormwater management standards in accordance with 310 CMR 10.05(6)(k) through (q) and defined in detail in the MassDEP Stormwater Management Handbook.
+The system incorporates best management practices (BMP's) to facilitate total suspended solids (TSS) removal, infiltration and detention of stormwater flows. - 44.
 The Board finds that the Applicant must provide a Compensatory Flood Storage Mitigation Plan for the proposed compensatory flood storage area to mitigate the negative environmental impacts associated with vegetation removal and grading to create this new flood storage area.
-Said Plan shall provide the following:

-A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project.

-With at least a 3-year monitoring schedule with a 100% survival rate.

-Only native non-cultivar species shall be planted on the site.

-Plants shall be installed and maintained in accordance with standards of the American Association of Nurserymen (AAN).
+Said Plan shall provide the following: - a.
+A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project. - b.
+With at least a 3-year monitoring schedule with a 100% survival rate. - c.
+Only native non-cultivar species shall be planted on the site. - d.
+Plants shall be installed and maintained in accordance with standards of the American Association of Nurserymen (AAN). - e.
 A monitoring report shall be submitted annually in June for the three-year monitoring period.
 The report shall include the health of the new plantings and the success of the invasive plant management.
-The report shall include photo documentation and yearly recommendations for future success.
+The report shall include photo documentation and yearly recommendations for future success. - 45.

-- B.5.
 The Board finds that the Applicant must provide adequate quantity of vegetation and that said vegetation shall be maintained to provide the resource area values protected by the Bylaw.
-Further, the Applicant shall submit an Invasive Species Management Plan for work in the AURA and other resource areas which identifies the location of invasive species management, species and quantities of invasive plants to be managed, and methods of removal and control of each species. - 57.63.
-The Board finds that the Project, as shown on the Approved Plans avoids alteration of the 25-foot No Disturb Zone to Isolated and Bordering Vegetated Wetlands on the Site.
+Further, the Applicant shall submit an Invasive Species Management Plan for work in the AURA and other resource areas which identifies the location of invasive species management, species and quantities of invasive plants to be managed, and methods of removal and control of each species. - 46.
+The Board finds that the Applicant must abide by the requirement that no work activities are authorized nor shall occur within the 25-foot No Disturb Zone of Isolated or Bordering Vegetated Wetlands on the Site. - 47.

-General

-- 58.64.
 The Project, as conditioned herein, will address the lack of affordable rental units in the Town.
-The Approved Project consists of 12 duplex units housed in six (6) structures, of which 25% of the units (3 units) will be designated as affordable units and subject to a deed rider as required by the Subsidizing Agency, together with 124 age-restricted (62+) senior residential units in a single, four-floor building, of which 25% of the units (31 units) will be made available for lease to low and moderate income persons. - 59.65.
-The creation of 124 units of senior rental housing, with 25% of such units made affordable to low and moderate income residents, is responsive to the concerns

-{00206500;v1}

-Comment [PH10]: Why is this proposed to be deleted?
-Has the flood storage mitigation plan already been submitted?

-Comment [PH11]: Confirm this is accurate.

-raised in the Arlington Master Plan and its determination that "[c]hanging demographics will result in a growing number of Arlington residents over the age of 65 in coming years.
-The Town may not be able to accommodate all of its older residents on fixed incomes in the coming years."
-Master Plan, p.88.